varigence/docs/bimlflex/user-guide/continuous-integration-and-continuous-delivery.md

 1. Build the SQL Server SSDT database projects

-This step can either use the Biml Compiler or MSBuild to build the artifacts.
-It connects to the metadata instance and ejects the SSDT Projects.
-Note that there is an SSDT Project per database.
+The build process connects to the metadata instance and ejects the SSDT Projects.
+Note that there is a separate SSDT Project per database.

 The build process uses a separate settings file as well as separate build configuration files to only build the required SSDT Project.
-This allows the developer to have the original settings files for normal development and makes sure the automated process builds the expected result.
-The Biml Compiler uses a different build settings file to the MSBuild approach.
+This allows the developer to have the original settings files for normal development and assures that the automated process builds the expected result.

 2. Compile the SSDT Projects